 1. Bulk or quantity-based discounts

-Offering a cheaper price than usual on products when the customer purchases a significant quantity of one or more products is called bulk or quantity-based discount.
-It could apply on 10, 50, 100, or more pieces of a product.
+Offering a cheaper price than usual on products when the customer purchases a significant quantity of one or more products is called a bulk or quantity-based discount.
+It could apply to 10, 50, 100, or more pieces of a product.

 a) What are the pros and cons of using bulk or quantity-based discounts?

-There is really no disadvantage in offering bulk discounts.
-People will purchase whether it is discounted or not, if they really need it.
+There is no disadvantage in offering bulk discounts.
+People will purchase whether it is discounted or not if they need it.
 Therefore you have more advantages with this type of offer.